sophiabrandt/100-days-of-code/r-1-log.md

 No big AHA moments today.

 React: Dave Ceddia has some good short posts on the [useContext Hook](https://daveceddia.com/usecontext-hook/) and the [useReducer Hook](https://daveceddia.com/usereducer-hook-examples/).

+### R1D57

+Worked on TypeScript mostly and took a peek at Docker.
+Went to a meetup and learnt about API Design.